 Almost after 15 years of the release of Sita

-Bibaha another Oriya film in the serious stream was released in 1966, Matira Manisha.
+Bibaha another Odia film in the serious stream was released in 1966, Matira Manisha.
 It bagged the National Award

 have served the film industry.
-It is due to their contributions and the efforts on the part of the Oriya directors
+It is due to their contributions and the efforts on the part of the Odia directors

-But the first Oriya film that bagged the National award was Sri Lokenath in the year 1960.
-This film too was directed by Prafulla Sengupta.
-This was a great achievement as far as Oriya films were concerned as the industry till then was in a nascent stage.
+The first Odia film that bagged the National award was Sri Lokenath in the year 1960; it was the directorial venture of the reputed Odia director Prafulla Sengupta.
+This was a great achievement as far as Odia films were concerned as the industry till then was in a nascent stage.
 In this very year Prasantha Nanda also fetched the National Award as best actor for the film Nau Bau.
-With two National awards in its kitty the Oriya film industry appeared on the national level.
-Prasantha Nanda went ahead and became one of the most celebrated stars in the Oriya film industry.
+With two National awards in hand the Odia film industry appeared on the national level.
+Prasantha Nanda went ahead and became one of the most celebrated stars in the Odia film industry.
 He was an actor, director, screenplay writer, and lyricist and even as a playback singer.
-He has contributed greatly to the development of the Oriya films.
+He has contributed greatly to the development of the Odia films.